Woehrmyer - Sidney Daily News

 She weighed 6 pounds 15.8 ounces and was 19.25 inches long.

-She was welcomed home by her older brother, Maxwell, 5, and older sister, Roth, 3.
+She was welcomed home by her older brother, Maxwell, 5, and older sister, Ruth, 3.

 Her maternal grandparents are Kirk and Carol Motter, of Fort Loramie.
 Her paternal grandparents are Ron and Barb Woehrmyer, of Minster.
 Her great-grandmother is Irene Woehrmyer, of Minster.